upperlinecode/grocery-react-lab-state/README.md

 ###### Stretch features:
 * Right now, you are probably seeing unusual price formats like $3.5 instead of $3.50, and you may get some rounding errors in JavaScript that will lead to even wackier issues like $1.989999999999 (instead of $1.99).
 Consider creating a `PriceFormatter` function to convert a number into a string that always has exactly two digits after the decimal point.

-### Bigger Stretches
+## Extensions
 (These don't really have to be done in a certain order).
 * Most shopping carts have the option for you to click a little `x` next to the item to remove it from your cart.
 See if you can figure out how to do that.
 * Our shopping cart is really disorganized and really inefficient.
 Most users would expect something more like `Apples, 2 @ $1.99: $3.98` instead of listing each as a separate line item.
 This can be achieved by either creating a more dynamic cart structure behind the scenes (in state), or by writing some helper functions in the `ShoppingCart` component.
 * Since `ProductList` basically has only one job - to render out all the `Product` components, both are probably unnecessary.
 Abstract one away and use a `.map()` method to render all the products instead.
 * Right now our inventory says which items we have for sale, but doesn't keep track of quantities, so if a user ordered more apples than we have in stock, we'd be unable to fulfill the order.
 Figure out how we can handle that.